CR-ux/CARPVSMORTVVM/README.md

 Caput mortuum (plural capita mortua; literally "dead head") is a Latin term used in alchemy to signify a useless substance left over from a chemical operation such as sublimation and the epitome of decline and decay (alternatively called nigredo).
 Alchemists represented this residue with a stylized human skull, a literal death's head

 Carpis:
 - Singular present indicative form of “carpo,” meaning “you pluck” or “you seize.”
-In this context, it is adapted to mean “harvest” or “fruit” and then combined with “mortuum” (dead), it conveys “harvested dead” or “plucked dead body
+In this context, it is adapted to mean “harvest” or “fruit” and then combined with “mortuum” (dead), it conveys “harvested corpse” or “decaying fruit plucked too late"

 Karpos:
 - In Roman and Greek mythology, Carpus (/ˈkɑːrpɒs/; Ancient Greek: Καρπός, romanized: Karpos, lit. 'fruit') is a minor character associated with fertility and springtime.